ZXfkSIE/ThousandPlayer/README.md

 ### Qt 6.4.0
 - [QTBUG-96248](https://bugreports.qt.io/browse/QTBUG-96248): For `QListWidget`, drag & drop function does not work properly when an item is dropped at an inappropriate position.
 - [QTBUG-100181](https://bugreports.qt.io/browse/QTBUG-100181): Seeking is buggy while playing **FLAC** files in Windows.
 This software avoids it by adding a 0.5s delay between file opening and playing.
+In the future, the backend will be changed to FFmpeg to make the software perfectly cross-platform.

 # Compilation Tutorial